gpratte/texastoc-v2/README.md

 Choose the branch from the github list of branches to see the readme for that branch.

-## Current Branch: 30-reject-update-game
+## Current Branch: 31-remove-seats-when-game-finalized

-Do not allow game double buy in to change if any players have bought in.
+Remove seats from the database when the game is finalized.